jleenaife/jleenaife/README.md

 # Hi there 👋 I'm jleenaife!
-I am a 4th year student in Computer Engineering 💻 at PUP Manila, Philippines.
+I am a 4th year student in Computer Engineering 💻 at PUP Manila
 ## 🌱 I'm currently learning about System Development and I am also a UI/UX Cadet at GDSC-PUP ✨
 ### 😄 Pronouns: she/her
+#### ⚡ Fun fact: I like listening to Kpop.
+My ult groups are mostly JYPE groups especially twice and skz

 <!--